History Files

 The Odrysian (Odrysae or Odrusai) kingdom was a union of over forty Thracian tribes that endured between the fifth and third centuries BC.
 It consisted largely of territory within the traditional boundaries of ancient Thrace, incorporating present-day Bulgaria, and at times spreading into parts of Romania, northern Greece and the European part of Turkey.
 Its former capital was Uscudama or Odrysia which is now the city of Edirne, in European Turkey.
 It was the first true Thracian state under a single ruler, adopting Greek language and customs, although not encompassing all Thracian tribes.
 However, the remaining tribes may have submitted as sub-kingdoms to Thrace's possible high king.
 It would certainly explain the proliferation of multiple rulers during the kingdom's existence.

 The former fortified residence of the Odrysian high kings was uncovered by archaeologists in 2010.
-It is located on the Kozi Gramadi mount on the Sredna Gora mountain, in the village of Starosel, close to the resort town of Hissar in central Bulgaria.
+It is located on the Kozi Gramadi mount on the Sredna Gora mountain, in the village of Starosel, close to the resort town of Hissar in central Bulgaria (not to be confused with the Hissar at the southern edge of the Caspian Sea).
 It is the only Odrysian royal residence to be discovered to date.
 It is generally assumed that the Thracians lived a relatively rough and ready lifestyle, although this discovery is causing something of a rethink.

 (Information by Peter Kessler, with additional information from External Link: Zopyrion's Scythian Expedition (Battles of the Ancients).)